Drwhomust/hazzy/README.md

 And then before you know it you are being chased by one and before you know, they scratch you and you feel your body

 start to transform.
 You feel fur on yourself.
-You gain paws instead of hand before you know it.
+You gain paws instead of hands and before you know it.
 It feels like

 Wearing a fursuit that you can't take off.
 The creature taking over your body feels proud of this catch and they

-prepair to use your body as it's puppet.
+prepare to use your body as it's puppet.
 But the next thing you know

 **YOU**